TAAL-GmbH/woc-plugins-example/README.md

 ### Search type plugin

-- An example using dummy data to do a search for an order tied to a transaction id then outputting the json response: http://localhost:3000/search-decode/main/order/99addd00af9c2719c41f2c1ec0eb0e45eaa32f343394f7bed2039459218cdc0a
+- An example using dummy data to do a search for an order based on name then outputting the json response: http://localhost:3000/search-decode/main/order/simon

 ### Data decoder plugin